LoopKit/loopdocs/docs/faqs/apple-health-faqs.md

 If you choose to, you may add permission for your CGM app to write to *Apple* Health. *Loop* will read glucose from *Apple* Health, but only while the phone is unlocked and the app is open.

 Note that if a glucose value is added to *Apple* Health "now", *Loop* will pick up that value and use it for the glucose prediction.
-This can happen with a finger-stick entry or some Libre third-party apps, but not with Dexcom, which has a 3-hour delay before writing to Health.
+This can happen with a finger-stick entry or some Libre third-party apps, but not with *Dexcom*, which has a 3-hour delay before writing to Health.

-#### Dexcom
+#### *Dexcom*

-The Dexcom app for both G6 and G7 has a 3-hour delay before writing to the Health app.
+The *Dexcom* app for both G6 and G7 has a 3-hour delay before writing to the Health app.
 If you tap Glucose data in Health, scroll to the bottom to select `Show All Data` and then scroll back in time, notice the `Loop` icon is replaced by either the `G6` or `G7` icon starting 3 hours ago.

-If you happen to wear a Dexcom G6 and G7 sensor at the same time, then starting 3 hours in the past, both sensor traces will show up in the `Loop Glucose chart`.
+If you happen to wear a *Dexcom* G6 and G7 sensor at the same time, then starting 3 hours in the past, both sensor traces will show up in the `Loop Glucose chart`.

 *Loop* only uses data from the CGM you selected as your CGM for closed-loop insulin delivery, but don't be surprised at the double trace if you want to wear both during the transition from G6 to G7.

-!!! tip "Add Permission to Health for Dexcom to Write Glucose"
+!!! tip "Add Permission to Health for *Dexcom* to Write Glucose"
     If either the G6 or the G7 has permission to write to health, then Loop will delete the glucose values that it wrote to health 3 hours earlier.
-That's when the Dexcom app will start writing its glucose values and you only want one to show up in Health history.
+That's when the *Dexcom* app will start writing its glucose values and you only want one to show up in Health history.

     If you transition from G6 to G7 (or alternate back and forth), be sure that at least the app you are currently using has permission to write to health.
 (I inadvertently forgot to turn on health permission for G7.
 By the time I noticed, I had a gap of several days in my Apple Health storage of glucose values.)

-#### Libre
+#### *Libre*

-There are several choices for reading Libre sensors.
+There are several choices for reading *Libre* sensors.

 With `Loop dev` (will be `Loop 3.4.x` after release), [LibreTransmitter](https://github.com/dabear/LibreTransmitter#libretransmitter-for-loop) is integrated with the `Loop` app.

-The frequent updates (1-minute glucose data) provided by Libre did cause some issues with released versions (`Loop 3.x.x` with customizations that use various third-party apps to read the *Libre*).
+The frequent updates (1-minute glucose data) provided by *Libre* did cause some issues with released versions (`Loop 3.0` and `Loop 3.2.x` with customizations that use various third-party apps to read the *Libre*).
 These were fixed initially by modifying the third-party apps to limit how frequently they supplied glucose data.

 With `Loop dev` (will be `Loop 3.4.x` after release), the Loop app only initiates a closed-loop cycle automatically following a new glucose value if it has been more than 4.2 minutes since the last one.

-`Loop 3.x.x` versions do not have that limitation on how frequently Loop responds to a new glucose reading.
+`Loop 3.0` and `Loop 3.2.x` versions do not have that limitation on how frequently Loop responds to a new glucose reading.
 There is a [Customization](https://www.loopandlearn.org/custom-code/#loop-cycle-time) that incorporates the 4.2 minute interval check which can be applied to Loop 3.2.2.

 ##  How Do I Change Glucose Units?

 The glucose units (mg/dL or mmol/L) *Loop* uses match what is in *Apple* Health.
 Once you connect a device that reports glucose to the phone, make sure the units match the device.
-Note - you can change units for Dexcom Share and it translates units for you - not sure about other devices.
+Note - you can change units for *Dexcom* Share and it translates units for you - not sure about other devices.

 * These instructions to change Blood Glucose units are for iOS 15
     * Select the Health app (Heart icon)